 One of my very favorite salad dressings is Thousand Island.
 Unfortunately, the bottled versions purchased from the grocery store don’t do it justice.
 Not by a long shot.

-The rancid vegetable oils like soy or canola, chemical additives, artificial thickeners and even high fructose corn syrup can quickly turn your healthy salad into a bowl full of indigestion and inflammation!
+The rancid vegetable oils like soy or canola, chemical additives, artificial thickeners and even high fructose corn syrup in store versions can quickly turn your healthy salad into a bowl full of indigestion and inflammation!

 Even organic salad dressings leave much to be desired as canola (short for “Canadian Oil”) is typically used – a hybridization of the poisonous rapeseed oil.
 Why bother paying the premium for organic salad greens if the dressing is unhealthy?
 It would be better to buy non-organic salad greens and get the dressing right.